-Those that require a medical prescription : They are used under strict medical control, that is why for sale they require a prescription signed by a doctor for sale.
+Those that require a medical prescription are used under strict medical control; they need a prescription signed by a doctor for sale.

-Those that do not require a medical prescription: Its use can be considered safe, do not require medical control and are sold without the need to present a prescription.
+Those that do not require a medical prescription: Its use can be considered safe, does not require medical control and is sold without presenting a prescription.

-Each country makes the decision of the drugs that request prescription and which can be sold freely.
+Each country decides on the drugs that request prescription and can be sold freely.

 The official health entity consents to the commercialization without a prescription of a drug in case it is proven that its use over time is innocuous.

-The drugs only affect the compass of the biological functions, they can alter, hasten or delay the biochemical reactions of the body, the nervous transmission, the glandular secretion of gastric acid, mucosa and insulin.
+The drugs only affect the compass of the biological functions; they can alter, hasten or delay the body’s biochemical reactions, the nervous transmission, the glandular secretion of gastric acid, mucosa, and insulin.